orbitaIduo/orbitaIduo/README.md

-## I prefer be cuddled than to cuddling someone. 👋
+## I prefer be cuddled than cuddling someone. 👋